 - You have to learn Blueprints.
-There’s almost same amount of work that is required to learn coding that it is to learn visual scripting in UE4.
+There’s almost same amount of effort required to learn coding that’s required to learn visual scripting in UE4.

 - Harder to keep them clean & organized.
 Even in small projects you will face “Blueprint spaghetti” where many nodes are required for simple tasks, where they overlay each other, and where they take ton of space.
 It’s detrimental to your game creation process because it will add more complexity than learning programming would.